-Based on the proof provided, the Arkansas Department of Education has issued written exemptions to the following school districts from participation in transfers under the School Choice Act for the 2018-2019 school year.
-Click on the name of the school district to review the documentation provided by each school district:
+Based on the proof provided, the Arkansas Department of Education has issued written exemptions to the following school districts from participation in transfers under the School Choice Act for the 2020-2021 school year.
+Click on the name of the school district to review the documentation for each school district:

 - Hot Springs School District

 - Mountain Pine School District